 Various subsidiaries of the Consolidated Entity have issued preference shares to assist with funding of the various projects.
-These preference shares have priority repayment over ordinary unitholder in the various classes of units of the Consolidated Entity.
+These preference shares have priority repayment over ordinary unitholders in the various classes of units of the Consolidated Entity.

-The Responsible Entity ("RE"), recorded a breach during the financial year relating to the preference shares on issue from the Development Income Fund ("DIF") to the Chermside, Fernvale and Glenvale Developments.
-The Chermside and Fernvale Developments breached the DIF preference share terms by exceeding the funding limits.
-The Glenvale Development breached the DIF preference share terms by entering into an external third-party loan agreement while DIF preference share funding was on issue.
+The Responsible Entity ("RE"), recorded a breach during the financial year relating to the preference shares on issue from the Development Income Fund ("DIF") to the Rosedene, Chermside and Fernvale Developments.
+The Rosedene, Chermside and Fernvale Developments breached the DIF preference share terms by exceeding the funding limits.
 The director's of the RE determined it was in the best interest of the investors to breach these terms.
 Without DIF involvement, there was a risk the project's would have been substantially delayed causing an erosion of investors capital.
+Notwithstanding the breach, the Directors considered this action to be in the best interest of the investors.
+The RE representing the DIF investors has agreed to not pursue any potential action arising from breached terms.

-12 INVESTMENT PROPERTIES Consolid lated
+12 INVESTMENT PROPERTIES

-2019 \$ 2018 \$

-Investment properties 3,610,000 -
+Investment properties 3,610,000 3,610,000

-Set out below, is a reconciliation of the movement in investment properties for the financial year ended 30 June 2019 and the financial year ended 30 June 2018:
+Set out below, is a reconciliation of the movement in investment properties to June 2020 and the financial year ended 30 June 2019: for the financial year ended 30

-Opening balance - -
+Opening balance 3,610,000 -

-Transfers from inventories 3,098,914 -
+Transfers from inventories - 3,098,914

-Net gain from fair value adjustments 511,086 -
+Net gain from fair value adjustments - 511,086

-Closing balance 3,610,000 -
+Closing balance 3,610,000 3,610,000

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2020

+12 INVESTMENT PROPERTIES (CONT'D)